top of page

 We have represented various individuals who have been named as an ‘interested person’ and ‘core participants’ in very high-profile inquests and public inquiries.

-Our Key Cases Include:
+Our Inquest and Inquiry Cases Include:

 Grenfell Tower